 What is Work?

-Practical Application: While you focus on force production, what you really want is to produce work, because you want the object to move a distance.
+Practical Application: While you focus on force production, what you really want is to produce work, because you want the object to move, too.
 You don’t just want to sit there with weight on your shoulders, resisting against weight if your goal is completing the lift (but you might for muscle development… more on that later).
-Nope, the idea of any motion is to move something, not to forever exert force onto an immovable object and get nowhere.
+Nope, the point of most motion is to move something, not to forever exert force onto an immovable object and get nowhere.

 So remember when I said Powerlifting was about force production?
 I told a half-truth: while most powerlifters will recognize you need to produce more force, they likely don’t think that “moving the weight” is a prerequisite.
 They just do it.
 There are ways to move more weight with less exerted force (see this insanely detailed article talking about bench press mechanics… if you dare), so I suppose a little knowledge of work and leverage mechanics can help Powerlifting goals…. but we’re getting too deep.